Harsh-sh7/TimeWaste/README.md

-# 🍎 Eat The Fruit 🍌
+# 🍎 Waste Your Time 🍌

 "Eat The Fruit" is a **fun, interactive game** where players click on randomly appearing fruits to score points!
 The faster you play, the more fruits appear!
 Can you keep up? 🚀